Map layout: Text

 Supplementary text is used to provide context or explain the map or other map elements.
 Thematic mapping often uses text to add content that supports the purpose of the map, such as explanations or interpretations of the patterns seen therein.
 A particular type of text block is the map metadata, which provides background information about the construction of the map.
 It may be as simple as a citation of the data sources, but could also include information such as the choice of Map projection, authorship credit, copyrights, date of production and/or source data, and construction methods used, chosen based on the purpose and audience.

 Images

 Non-map images can be added to a layout for a variety of reasons.
 It can offer a photo view of the area modeled in the map so that a reader can see the location looks like.
 Images can also be used to show examples of data points or illustrate the methods used to create the map.
 Logos of agencies or companies sponsoring the map are also a common use of images on layout.

 Charts

 Charts and graphs can provide a non-spatial view of data to support the purpose map.
 This allows for data to be visualized in ways that may be more appropriate than a map, such as change over time.
+A chart can be linked to a table or query and customized by setting various properties.
+It can even be made interactive.